marcosX43/HttpValidator/README.md

 # HttpValidator
-Probe working for HTTP and HTTPS
+Take a list of domains and probe for working http and https servers.